dvzrd/gatsby-starter-nova/src/layouts/components/footer/README.md

 ## Roadmap

-- create props and styles to render different footer variations.
+- get different styles with tailwind using variant prop.